dcayll/dcayll.github.io/_pages/about.md

 ### Astro

 Astrophotography means taking pictures of stars and other things in space.
-Last christmas I got a star tracker that follows the rotation of the earth when aligned correctly.
+Christmas 2021 I got a star tracker that follows the rotation of the earth when aligned correctly.
 This is necessary because the stars and nebulae are very dim and require very long exposures, sometimes from 5 min up to hours.
 This means the rotation of the earth makes the stars look like streaks in the image and limit your exposure time.
 It is a difficult and time consuming hobby because you need to be up late and keep your eyes on the weather forecast becuase clouds or humidity in the air can cause visibility issues.
 Also alignment of the camera is difficult and any misalignement can ruin the photos.
 But the size of the sensor and the apeture is directly proportional to the amount of light the camera can absorb, so the iPhone is very limited by a small sensor and small apeture so the Sony is necessary.

 ### Landscape